 Lesson 1: Getting around in Sell

 The main areas of Sell are displayed along the top toolbar in your Sell home page.
-As an admin, you'll also use the Settings tabs to work with your Sell infrastructure.
+As an admin, you'll also use the Settings page to work with your Sell infrastructure.

-The following table gives an overview of each of the tabs that you can access from your top toolbar.
+The following table gives an overview of each of the pages that you can access from your top toolbar.

 |Dashboard||Summary information page with most recent account activity, snapshot of your sales pipeline and key deals, and items that need your attention such as tasks and upcoming appointments.|